Published: Thursday, October 23, 2008

 Boston and New York comics throughout those areas.
 At just 21, he was booking more than 20 shows

 a week and performing, as well.
 He was the youngest agent in New England with the largest client

-and it was the start of something big,â€� said Steen. â€œAs the comedy boom died in Boston, it was
+was the start of something big,â€� said Steen. â€œAs the comedy boom died in Boston, it was just

 Angeles and New York are seen regularly throughout the country and on television.
 They perform

 locally in comedy clubs and in a wide range of fundraiser comedy nights for nonprofit organizations,